 Learning Through the Arts is supported by Florida Blue, Ocean Reef Community Foundation, Key Biscayne Community Foundation and rbb Public Relations.

 Each season, 1,000 aspiring jazz musicians in Miami-Dade County Public Schools get an in-depth look at the behind-the-scenes workings of a Jazz Roots concert at the Arsht Center.
 Through an educational partnership with Miami-Dade County Public Schools (M-DCPS), every high school jazz music student is invited to witness a real working sound check in the Knight Concert Hall, talk with internationally acclaimed jazz musicians and experience a live Jazz Roots concert — all free of charge.

-Jazz Roots: Sound Check is supported by Wells Fargo, Citizens Interested in Arts and ASCAP Louis Armstrong Fund.
+Jazz Roots: Sound Check is presented by Baldwin Richardson Foods, and supported by Quint Family Foundation, Wells Fargo, Green Family Foundation and Citizens Interested in Arts.

 AileyCamp Miami is a full-scholarship, six-week summer day camp produced by the Arsht Center in partnership with the Alvin Ailey Dance Foundation.
 Designed for underserved Miami-Dade County Public middle school students ages 11-14, AileyCamp offers dance training in West African drumming and dance, Modern Horton Technique, jazz and ballet as well as creative writing instruction and personal development and communication workshops — all at no charge to campers or their families.
 AileyCamp Miami concludes with a grand finale performance created and performed by the campers in the Knight Concert Hall.